Beyond the Beach: The Must-Visit Cenotes Around Cancún

 The deepest cenote in Coba is Cenote Multum Ha, with its terrifying depth of 32 meters.
 Despite the deep waters, there is no jumping scene in this cenote because of the low ceiling.

-Finding this cenote isn’t much of a challenge, it’s a pretty straightforward road.
+Finding this cenote isn’t much of a challenge; it’s a pretty straightforward road.
 But you might think you’re lost and would want to turn back.
-Don’t do that, your chances of getting lost are very little, just keep going ahead and you will be there.
+Don’t do that, your chances of getting lost are very low, just keep going ahead and you will be there.

 The entrance to this cenote looks like a very deep well, and it can be a bit scary to go down in it.

-Make sure to leave your stuff on the platform there, get into the fresh waters, and enjoy the mesmerizing serenity of the place.
+Make sure to leave your belongings on the platform, get into the fresh waters, and enjoy the mesmerizing serenity of the place.

 In my thorough guide on Coba cenotes, you can find more detailed information.